FryerTuck/anon/README.md

 When it's done installing it will remove this `anonDeploy.php` file automatically and redirect to your website.

-- if you already had a website running with an `index.php` in web-root, you should see it now; with no change at all.
+- if you already had a website running with an `index.php` -or `index.html` in web-root, you should see it now; with no change at all.
 - if this was a clean Anon install, you should see a "UNDER CONSTRUCTION" page

 <br>